intel/scikit-learn-intelex/README.md

 * Numpy
 * A C++ compiler with C++11 support
 * Intel® Data Analytics Acceleration Library (Intel® DAAL) version 2019 or later (https://github.com/01org/daal)
-  * You can use the pre-built conda package from Intel channel on anaconda.org (see below)
+  * You can use the pre-built conda package from Intel channel on anaconda.org
 * MPI
-  * You can use the pre-built conda package intel or conda-forge channel on anaconda.org (see below)
+  * You can use the pre-built conda package intel or conda-forge channel on anaconda.org
   * Needed for distributed mode.
 You can disable support for distributed mode by setting NO_DIST to '1' or 'yes' For oneAPI support
 * A DPC++ compiler
-* Intel(R) oneAPI Data Analytics Library version 2021.1 or later (https://github.com/01org/daal)
+* Intel(R) oneAPI Data Analytics Library version 2021.1 or later (https://oneapi-src.github.io/oneDAL/)
-  * You can use the pre-built conda package from Intel channel on anaconda.org (see below)
+  * You can use the pre-built conda package from Intel channel on anaconda.org

 ## Setting up a build environment
 The easiest path for getting cython, oneDAL, MPI etc. is by creating a conda environment and setting environment variables: